 Entering Helen's world

 Much has been written about the day Helen Keller and Anne Sullivan first met, and of how the teacher finally helped her student break out of her dark and silent world.
-The methods Sullivan used when she began teaching Helen were very much like those Dr. Howe employed with Laura Bridgman.
+The methods Sullivan used when she began teaching Keller were very much like those Dr. Samuel Gridley Howe Howe employed with Laura Bridgman.
 They followed a strict schedule and new vocabulary words were introduced in a formal lesson.
 It was not long before Sullivan realized that the rigid routine did not suit her exuberant and spontaneous young pupil.
 Never one to be limited by rules, Sullivan abandoned the prescribed schedule and shifted the focus of her teaching.

 I am convinced that the time spent by the teacher in digging out of the child what she has put into him, for the sake of satisfying herself that it has taken root, is so much time thrown away.
 It's much better, I think, to assume the child is doing his part, and that the seed you have sown will bear fruit in due time.
 It's only fair to the child, anyhow, and it saves you unnecessary trouble.

-Helen flourished under Sullivan's creative approach to teaching, and her thirst for information seemed unquenchable.
+Keller flourished under Sullivan's creative approach to teaching, and her thirst for information seemed unquenchable.
 Remarkably, within six months she learned 575 words, "multiplication tables as high as five and the Braille system."
 Although Sullivan was a brilliant and intuitive teacher who had moved well beyond earlier rigid prescriptive teaching methods, she continued to seek and receive support and advice from Anagnos and others at Perkins.

 Tensions at Perkins

 Perkins' role in the education of Helen Keller has always been steeped in controversy.
-Even before she arrived on the Boston campus, Helen had been the central subject of Perkins' Annual Report.
-Director Michael Anagnos had drawn from Sullivan's many letters and reports on her prodigy's progress and embellished them with his florid prose.
+Even before she arrived on the Boston campus, Keller had been the central subject of Perkins' Annual Report.
+Director Michael Anagnos had drawn from Anne Sullivan's many letters and reports on her prodigy's progress and embellished them with his florid prose.
 Sullivan hated the exaggeration and worried that it might create unrealistically high expectations of Helen that could harm her.

 Although Keller and Sullivan maintained friendships with several people from Perkins, for many years they did not have any official interactions with the school.
-Ironically, though Anne Sullivan never returned to the Perkins campus, her influence at the school is significant.
+Ironically, though Sullivan never returned to the Perkins campus, her influence at the school is significant.
 Her skills as a teacher are still deeply respected.

 No other individuals have had a greater influence on the education of children who are deafblind than Anne Sullivan and Helen Keller.
 No school in the United States has educated more children who are deafblind than Perkins.
 Sullivan's child-centered methods are the centerpiece of the educational philosophy of the Perkins Deafblind Program.

-Keller apparently forgave her unhappy experiences at Perkins.
+Helen Keller apparently forgave her unhappy experiences at Perkins.
 In 1909 she donated many books from her personal library to the school.
 Unable to attend the Perkins centennial celebration in 1932, she wrote:

 I shall never be able to express my grateful indebtedness to the Massachusetts School….
 Best of all, the teacher who has been the light and the beauty of my life graduated from the Perkins Institution, and it was Mr. Anagnos who sent her to me.
 Surely, words are inadequate for such sacred and far-reaching associations.

-Helen Keller finally returned to the Perkins campus in 1956 to participate in the dedication ceremonies for the Deafblind Program's Keller-Sullivan Cottage.
+Keller finally returned to the Perkins campus in 1956 to participate in the dedication ceremonies for the Deafblind Program's Keller-Sullivan Cottage.
 Her visit kindled warm relationships with many at Perkins that she enjoyed throughout the rest of her life.

 Both Keller and Sullivan are revered at Perkins.
-Helen Keller has served as an inspiration for what is possible for young people who are deafblind; Anne Sullivan has served as an inspiration for the teachers who help these students achieve their potential.
+Keller has served as an inspiration for what is possible for young people who are deafblind; Sullivan has served as an inspiration for the teachers who help these students achieve their potential.
 Perkins School for the Blind is proud and grateful to have contributed to the education of the great humanitarian Helen Keller and her brilliant teacher Anne Sullivan.